birlrobotics/birl_baxter_simulator/README.md

 finish  installing, enjoy!

 # Launch examples
-task1: place the male box to female box
+Task1: place the male box to female box
 ````
 roslaunch birl_sim_examples place_box.launch
 ````

-task2: place the male snap to female snap
+Task2: place the male snap to female snap
 ````
 roslaunch birl_sim_examples place_snap.launch
 ````

-task3: pick and place the female box
+Task3: pick and place the female box
 ````
 roslaunch birl_sim_examples pick_n_place_box.launch
 ````

+If you want to look into the raw files, you can find the files blow:

 for the environment raw launch files, you can find the launches files here:
 ````